 But we are human, and that means that you probably have your concerns and reservations about therapy.
 The most urgent being, what if it doesn’t work?
 Here’s my response to that: but what if it does?
 You’ll get the opportunity to address and work through whatever issues you have going on with a skilled professional.
 Which, if you’re a Black woman, might include a few particular focus areas.
 “Working with Black women, for me, is a different ballgame,” Dr. Donna Oriowo, licensed clinical social worker, says, before going on to identify the following focus areas of therapy for Black women:

 1) Lack of validation.

-“In general, the same issues that non-minority women seek therapy for are the same issues that African-American women come to therapy.
+The above may be common focuses in therapy for Black women, but they’re also common issues among all women.
+The difference lies in the context, as explained by Mental Health Therapist Shemiah Derrick: “In general, the same issues that non-minority women seek therapy for are the same issues that Black women come to therapy.
 I think the difference lies in the context of those issues.
-Some of the most common reasons for therapy I see with my African-American female clients are family of origin issues and challenges with career advancement and the presence of tokenism.
+Some of the most common reasons for therapy I see with my Black female clients are family of origin issues and challenges with career advancement and the presence of tokenism.

 More and more Black women are realizing the presence and impact of generational trauma and how it impacts them as adults, partners in a relationship, wives, or mothers.
 They often still are treated differently and overlooked for advancement opportunities in many work environments despite their experience and education level.
 In many environments, some Black women are consistently the only Black man or woman or minority represented and are intentionally positioned in interactions or experiences based on ethnic characteristics over knowledge and capabilities.”

 Let’s keep in touch!
 Sign up to receive our newsletter:

 Start a Relationship with An Exceptional Counselor